okapigirl/alternate-timeline-sawyer-elin/sawyer-age-17-18.md

 - Sexual experience: Kissing/making out with peers (went along because he wanted to belong, hormones, initial rush felt good), but always stopped before sex—the disconnect after the initial hit feels wrong.
 Hasn't found the point in pursuing further.
 - Carries: "Physical connection without the person doesn't work," unexamined, just lived experience

+### Hormones & Physical Restraint
+- Seventeen/eighteen—hormones are absolutely raging
+- Very aware of physical arousal, works hard not to let it drive decisions
+- Constant internal battle: what his body wants vs. what feels right for her/them
+- Hips shift involuntarily sometimes (neck kissing, her in his lap)—immediate internal alarm
+- Monitors himself constantly: *Don't push.
+Don't make this about that.
+Stay present.*
+- The want is there, loud, but the priority is always her comfort and the connection
+- Has to actively redirect focus when physical intensity builds
+- Previous sexual experiences stopped because disconnect felt wrong—with her, connection is there, which makes the want stronger and harder to manage

 ### Inner Architecture
 - Parts: Four (pre-verbal terror), Fifteen (built-system protector), Nineteen (questioning, emerging)
 - Nervous system: Attuned to others' states (automatic), dissociates under sustained pressure, regulates through humor/chaos/movement